SPI Local Application

 What We Do

-The Dr. Beatriz María Solís Policy Institute (SPI) Local is a policy advocacy and leadership training fellowship for genderqueer and non-binary people, cisgender and transgender women, and transgender men who want to build their skills influencing public policymaking at the local level.*
+The Dr. Beatriz María Solís Policy Institute (SPI) Local is a policy advocacy and leadership training fellowship designed for genderqueer and non-binary individuals, cisgender and transgender women, and transgender men who are eager to develop their skills in shaping public policy at the local government level.

-*’Cisgender’ describes someone who identifies with the gender they were assigned at birth.
-‘Transgender’ describes someone whose gender identity is different from the one they were assigned at birth.
+*Cisgender: Refers to individuals who identify with the gender they were assigned at birth.
+Transgender: Refers to individuals whose gender identity differs from the one assigned at birth.

 Key Dates